 The G45 ran without a hitch, which is really not surprising.
 The G45 is a Glock, after all.

-The trigger is probably the best of any Glock pistol that I have fired; it simply rolls past through the pull rather than meeting a wall that is common to most Glock pistols.
+The trigger is probably the best of any Glock pistol that I have pulled; it simply rolls past through the pull rather than meeting a wall that is common to most Glock pistols.
 That ‘roll’ make for a very consistent trigger pull and that aids in the accuracy department.
 My shooting companions that shot the G45 were impressed by the trigger.

 The full grip definitely makes a difference, as does the beaver-tail grip adapter.
 The beaver-tail rests ever so gently against the top of my hand and slide bite is one less thing I have to think about.
 I have to say that, even though the frame is polymer, this is one of the best feeling pistols I have yet to grip.
 For me, the longer trigger reach means that I have less movement with my trigger finger.
 Coupled with a good grip on the handle, the G45 feels like it is part of my hand and I could tell a difference in my shooting from the first shot taken.